USEPA/EPA_ALPHA_Model/ALPHA_Documentation/overview.rst

     sim_batch = class_REVS_sim_batch(REVS_log_default);

-        Log only the bare minimum required to calculate fuel economy and GHG emissions, this runs the fastest
+Logs only the bare minimum required to calculate fuel economy and GHG emissions, this runs the fastest

 ::

     sim_batch = class_REVS_sim_batch(REVS_log_all);

-        Log every available signal, this runs the slowest
+Logs every available signal, this runs the slowest

 ::

     sim_batch = class_REVS_sim_batch(REVS_log_engine);

-        Log the most common engine signals of interest
+Logs the most common engine signals of interest

 ::

     sim_batch = class_REVS_sim_batch(REVS_log_engine_all);

-        Log every available engine signal
+Logs every available engine signal

 Log packages can also be combined by using the ``logging_config.add_log()`` method: